 We offer several programs to help women with advanced or metastatic cancer at different stages of their journey.
-During the COVID-19 pandemic, we are helping women with advanced or metastatic cancer by providing food assistance to those who qualify and helping them fill applications to obtain resources available from other organizations.
+Since the COVID-19 pandemic, we are helping women with advanced or metastatic cancer by providing food assistance to those who qualify and helping them fill applications to obtain resources available from other organizations.

 All our programs are focused on helping women diagnosed with advanced cancer (Stage 4 or metastatic/cancer that has spread to other parts of the body).
 We are helping women with any type of cancer (i.e., breast cancer, pancreatic cancer, lung cancer, ovarian cancer, endometrial cancer, melanoma, leukemia, lymphoma).

 Program 1: Patient Navigation

 Program 2: Activities to Enhance Quality of Life

 We promote activities and help women identify ways that may help improve their mental, physical and emotional well-being so they feel better and remain engaged as they battle with advanced cancer.
 Our activities to enhance quality of life are currently on hold until further notice.

 Program 3: End of Life Resources